-With so many different tasks, we are bound to screw up, forget something or possibly something worse.
+With so many different tasks, we are bound to screw up, forget something, or possibly do something worse.

 Keep learning.
 Stay on top of the latest news, especially as it comes to real estate regulations and law changes.

 But, if you forget to send out your monthly flyers, that’s OK.
-If you forgot to schedule that important showing?
-Tell you’re client, “I’m sorry” and move forward.
+If you forget to schedule that important showing?
+Tell your client, “I’m sorry” and move forward.

 Hopefully, you’ve found these best practices for real estate agents helpful.
 If you have, please share it!